arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 - INFO - Something has happened, take notice, but no drama attached.
 - DEBUG - output debug messages
 - TRACE - trace - prepare your log to be flooded - don't use in production.

+This API can be turned off via the startup option `--log.api-enabled`.
+In case the API is disabled, all requests will be responded to with HTTP 403.
+If the API is enabled, accessing it requires admin privileges, or even superuser privileges, depending on the value of the `--log.api-enabled` startup option.

 @RESTBODYPARAM{agency,string,optional,string}
 One of the possible log levels.